IRL2/nanover-server-py/python-libraries/narupa-ase/README.md

 This server implements interactive molecular dynamics (IMD) for an ASE molecular dynamics simulation.

-Running an OpenMM server from the command line
+Running an ASE OpenMM server from the command line
 -----------------------------------------------

 When `narupa-ase` is installed, it provides the `narupa-omm-ase` command in the command line.
-When provided with the description of an OpenMM simulation as an XML file, `narupa-omm-ase` runs an interactive simulation.
+When provided with the description of an OpenMM simulation as an XML file serialised as described in the [Narupa OpenMM documentation](../narupa-openmm/README.md) , `narupa-omm-ase` runs an interactive simulation.
 The host address and port can be set with the `--address` and the `--port` option, respectively.